Deyan is an avid enthusiast and self-proclaimed fan of the Windows operating system. His passion for... | See full bio

-1. On average, 2.5 million burglaries annually take place within the United States.
+1. On average, 2.5 million burglaries occur annually in the United States.

-Even more shockingly, 87% of the reported cases actually never get solved either because of a lack of witnesses or physical evidence.
+Over 2 million robberies happen every year in the US.
+Of these, 66% are break-ins.
+Unfortunately, 87% of all reported cases never get solved because of a lack of witnesses or physical evidence.

 2. More burglaries happen during the day than at night.

-While the cover of darkness brings a degree of security to criminals, most still prefer the daytime when people are more likely to be out of the house.
+Most burglaries happen during the day between 10 am and 3 pm.
+While the cover of darkness gives criminals a degree of security, most still prefer the daytime, when people are likely to be out of the house for work or school.

-3. February is the month with the lowest home invasion cases.
+3. February has the lowest number of home invasion cases.

-5. You are most likely to be violently burglarized by a person you already know.
+5. You are most likely to be violently burglarized by someone you already know.

 House Burglary Statistics

 There are many factors involved in a burglary.
 Home invasions can be prompted by financial issues and motivated by easy income.
 Others are motivated by peer influence, weak regulations, and easy property access.

 Furthermore, some people are more vulnerable than others.
 There's no other safer way to be protected from possible burglars than to get your home a reliable security system on top of being cautious of suspicious persons in your neighborhood.